ggbot-org/ggbot/infrastructure/docs/aws-bootstrap.md

 Click on "Add another name to this certificate" and add a third level domain **wildcard**, for instance, `*.ggbot.com`.
 Choose "DNS validation" as validation method.
 Default _RSA 2048_ algorithm is fine.
 Click "Request", then go to the certificates status, find the button "Create records in Route 53" and complete the DNS validation.

+## SES - Amazon Simple Email Service

+Setup your project email, for example to send email from an address like `noreply@ggbot.com`.

+TODO add instructions about SES bootstrapping

 ## Devops account